Skip to main content

 6. Repeat until the set is complete.

-If you have access to a cable machine, you can get a real pec workout with the cable crossover.
+If you have access to a cable machine, the cable crossover is a fantastic lower pec workout.
+Setting the pulleys high helps isolate your lower chest muscles, making it a must-have in any chest workout for definition.
 Placing the handles in a higher position, usually above your head, allows you to better engage your lower chest muscles.
 You’ll also work your biceps and anterior deltoids.

 How to do a cable crossover: